 Behavioural Segmentation

 In behavioural segmentation, the market is grouped according to the response towards the product.
-An in-depth analysis of the customers buying behaviour is performed to ascertain the target group.
-Segmentation may be based on:-
+Besides, the marketer analyses the customer’s behaviour to find out the target group.

 - Response